-Sources of Consternation and Frustration
+Sources of Frustration

-Table 1 below shows the results from a recent CodeProject Survey, titled: “What are the worst sins in a website aimed at selling things to developers?”
+Table 1 below shows the results from a relevant CodeProject Survey, titled: “What are the worst sins in a website aimed at selling things to developers?”
 The “sins” basically fall into three categories: structural (such as security holes and coding errors); process (such as requiring the use of social media platforms or blocking certain browser usage) and semantic (hip terms, overly clever language, and technical incorrectness).

 - “…sites that hide the delivery costs page, or “calculate it at checkout” so you can’t tell how much an order is going to cost until right at the end and can’t compare total cost with other sites.”